Large Language Models for Travel Behavior Prediction: Related work

-In the field of transportation, several papers have shown the capability of LLMs to make predictions.
-Before the boom of LLMs, there have been several studies using pre-trained language models to predict mobility. \citet{Xue_Voutharoja_Salim_2022, Xue_Salim_2022} have been looking at converting mobility data into language descriptions, and using them as input data to fine-tune language models.
-With the rise of the GPT family, \citet{Wang_Fang_Zeng_Cheng_2023} demonstrated the powerful ability of GPTs to understand semantic sequential mobility data.
-In this study, each person's historical locations, which are typically presented as structured numerical sequential data, are converted into language prompts and fed into the GPT to let it infer the next location.
+Specifically, in the realm of human mobility, a series of experiments have demonstrated the semantic and reasoning power of LLMs.
+Before the rise of GPT family, several studies used pre-trained language models to predict mobility. \citet{Xue_Voutharoja_Salim_2022, Xue_Salim_2022} have been looking at converting mobility data into language descriptions to fine-tune language models, while \cite{Kobayashi_Takeda_Yamazaki_Kamisaka_2023}, \cite{Gong_Lin_Zhang_Lu_Han_Liu_Guo_Lin_Wan}, and \cite{Wu_He_Wang_Wang_2024} examined encodings and embeddings in mobility prediction in the transformer architecture.
+With available commercial LLMs, \citet{Luo_Cao_Jin_Liu_Yin_2024} proved GPT's ability to infer trajectory patterns from data, while \citet{Wang_Fang_Zeng_Cheng_2023} initially demonstrated the powerful ability of GPTs to infer the next location with the understanding of semantic sequential mobility data and prompts converted from historical locations.
 The predictions by LLMs outperform the traditional time-series models such as LSTM and the Multi-Head Self-Attentional (MHSA) neural network.
-Existing research offers promising potential for using LLMs as predictors.
-However, the existing literature only focuses on leveraging LLMs as a predictor in sequential mobility prediction and there has been no research exploring the ability of LLMs in travel behavior prediction tasks.
+Additional studies illustrated how incorporating behavioral theories \citep{Shao_Xu_Fan_Ding_Yuan_Wang_Li_2024}, agentic logical thinking \citep{Wang_Jiang_Yang_Wu_Onizuka_Shibasaki_Koshizuka_Xiao_2024, Li_Huang_Lv_Xiao_Li_Yue_2024, Li_Feng_Chi_Hu_Zhao_Xu_2024, Feng_Du_Zhao_Li_2025}, pattern seeking \citep{Qin_Zhang_Wang_Ma_2025, Wang_Jiang_Yang_Wu_Onizuka_Shibasaki_Koshizuka_Xiao_2024, Li_Huang_Lv_Xiao_Li_Yue_2024}, and understanding of additional semantic data \cite{Liang_Liu_Wang_Zhao_2023} also facilitates the trajectory or time-series predictions.